CONTACT US | TERMS AND CONDITIONS

 " I may be drunk, Miss, but in the morning I will be sober and you will still be ugly " Churchill

-Wardaggers.com has supplied this page for the German Army dagger enthusiast and period edged weapon collectors Worldwide.
+Wardaggers.com - has supplied this page for the German Army dagger enthusiast and period edged weapon collectors Worldwide.
 The information it contains is my interpretation of the individual Solingen manufacturers traits and timescales and as such is open to debate and correction.

-Constructed in conjunction with this websites German Army dagger cross-guard reference page information, it lists both in house produced German army dagger patterns and also patterns or parts known to have been utilised from other makers.
+Constructed in conjunction with this websites German Army dagger cross-guard reference page information, it lists both in house produced German army dagger patterns and also patterns or parts known to have been utilized from other makers.

 Please bear in mind when assessing an authentic German Army dagger, that many manufacturers did also include a Generic design in the production order and not all Generic daggers are listed below.